solita/solita.github.com/_posts/2019-04-10-aws-dashboard-console-using-arduino.md

 }
 ```

-The each AWS environment (DEV, TEST and PROD) contains own Lambda script to serve status information.
-Environments are call separately and results are passed to the `setConsole` method that controls the electronics.
+Each AWS environment (DEV, TEST and PROD) contains it's own Lambda script to serve status information.
+Environments are called separately and results are passed to the `setConsole` method that controls the electronics.
-> *In this context the environment is equal with an AWS account.*
+> *In this context an environment is equal with an AWS account.*

 **The HTTP request is made inside the `callAWS` method:**